yunglong28/exercise-02/README.md

 ...
 ```

 Unfortunately, our beginner has made quite a few mistakes in their program.
-Please fix all the mistakes, and verify afterwards that your program compiles and generates proper output.
+Please fix all the mistakes, and verify afterwards that your program compiles and generates the proper output.

 ## Step 5